AirJet Exploração Aérea de Carga

-Airjet Exploração Aerea de Carga (a.k.a.
-Airjet) is an airline based in Angola.
-It was established in 2003 and operates 12 aircraft.
-Airjet joined the JetVision Holdings (South Africa) on 1 May 2019 as an airline partner.
-Airjet's head offices are located in Luanda, Angola and Pretoria, South Africa.It is banned in the EU airspace like most other Angolan airlines.
+AirJet Exploração Aérea de Carga (a.k.a.
+AirJet Angola) is an airline based in Angola.
+It was established in 2003 and operates 3 aircraft.
+AirJet joined the JetVision Holdings (South Africa) on 1 May 2019 as an airline partner.
+AirJet's head offices are located in Luanda, Angola and Pretoria, South Africa.
+It is banned in EU airspace like most other Angolan airlines.

 Fleet

-The Airjet fleet consists of the following aircraft (in November 2025):
+The AirJet fleet consists of the following aircraft (in November 2025):